Tesfamariam777/yayawallet-dashboard/README.md

 ## Overview
 This project implements a **Transaction Dashboard** for the YaYa Wallet API.
 It has two main parts:

+For the security purpose I made the low level YaYa Wallet sandbox API access through the backend proxy so all the signing operations made and secret credentials stored on backend not exposed to the client The front end only access the data through the backend proxy

 1. **Backend (Node.js + Express)**
    - Proxies requests to YaYa Wallet sandbox API.
    - Handles **HMAC-SHA256 signing** of requests as required by YaYa’s authentication scheme.